 Dose omission

 As per the MedDRA Concept Description, dose omission is ‘the failure to administer an ordered dose to a patient before the next scheduled dose, if any.
-This excludes patients who refuse to take a medication, a clinical decision (e.g., contraindication), or other reasons not to administer (e.g., patient sent for test
+This excludes patients who refuse to take a medication, a clinical decision (e.g., contraindication), or other reasons not to administer (e.g., patient sent for test).”

 For the purposes of retrieval and analysis, in general, a dose omission should be considered to be a suspected medication error.
-There may be scenarios where doses are missed which are not considered medication errors and therefore a term such as LLT Therapy interrupted should be used to help to distinguish these.
-LLT Therapy interrupted / PT Therapy cessation is included in HLT Therapeutic procedures NEC and is not a medication error concept.
+However, there are scenarios where doses are missed which are not considered medication errors.
+The cause or contributing factors for the dose omission are necessary to determine if the omission is a medication error or not, and consequently to select the appropriate MedDRA terms.
+Scenarios where dose omission occurs can be generally grouped as follows:

+Dose omission unintentional (error) (e.g., patient misunderstood instructions; pen device jammed and patient could not deliver the dose; patient forgot to take dose)

+Dose omission intentional (e.g., patient skips a dose of an antidiabetic because of low blood sugar, medicine held one day prior to surgery)

+Dose omission that is unspecified (cause / contributing factors unknown)

+Therapy interruption (neither an error nor intentional.
+Due to non-clinical or external factors such as supply, insurance, financial issues, etc.)